Patentability: Requirements

-Usually the term "patentability" only refers to "substantive" conditions, and does not refer to formal conditions such as the "sufficiency of disclosure", the "unity of invention" or the "best mode requirement".
+Usually the term "patentability" only refers to the four aforementioned "substantive" conditions, and does not refer to formal conditions such as the "sufficiency of disclosure", the "unity of invention" or the "best mode requirement".

 Judging patentability is one aspect of the official examination of a patent application performed by a patent examiner and may be tested in post-grant patent litigation.

 Prior to filing a patent application, inventors sometimes obtain a patentability opinion from a patent agent or patent attorney regarding whether an invention satisfies the substantive conditions of patentability.

 Opposition and reexamination

 Many national and regional patent offices provide procedures for reconsidering whether or not a given patent is valid after grant.
 Under the European Patent Convention, any person can file an opposition provided they act promptly after the patent is granted.
 In the United States, members of the public can initiate reexamination proceedings.
 Japan provides similar options.
 In India, the Patent Act provides for a dual opposition system i.e. pre-grant opposition as well as post grant opposition.
 While a pre-grant opposition may be filed by any person, the post grant opposition may only be filed by a person interested in the field of invention.

 Members of the public can also initiate lawsuits in the courts of various nations to have patents declared invalid.

 United Kingdom patents can be reviewed by way of a non-binding opinion issued by the Patent Office, or by formal applications for revocation before the Patent Office or the Court.
 If the patent survives a revocation action, this fact is noted for future reference by way of a Certificate of contested validity.